 All of the following steps assume that you are using this kubeconfig.

-The local registry can be accessed as localhost:5001
+The local registry can now be accessed either via localhost:5001

 for pushing and pulling.